owenxm/AdaptiveBrightness-1.21.5/README.md

 # AdaptiveBrightness

+Not actually 1.21.5, that's just what the respository is called

+Original description:

 This mod dynamically changes the brightness level of Minecraft based on the light level of the block you're standing on.
 For configuration editing, you'll need ModMenu.